AnswerDotAI/gpu.cpp/README.md

 - [webgpu-distribution](https://github.com/eliemichel/WebGPU-distribution) by
   @eliemichel for cmake builds.

-## Contributing and Work-in-Progress
+## Contributing

-We welcome contributions!
-There's a lot of low hanging fruit - fleshing out examples, adding to the library of useful shader building blocks, filling in gaps in the library API.
-Happy to welcome collaborators to make the library better.
+We welcome collaborators - if you're interested in getting involved, feedback and pull requests are welcome at [github.com/AnswerDotAI/gpu.cpp](https://github.com/AnswerDotAI/gpu.cpp).
+You can also join our discord to chat at (TODO: discord link)